bogstandard/bogstandard/README.md

 My favourite projects are pinned below but here's a quick rundown on the state of things.

-The club is powered by [Lapland Golf Course](https://github.com/bogstandard/lapland-golf-course), a custom Jekyll theme for GitHub Pages that allows anyone to establish their own unique private clubs.
-This theme can be used for any golfing competitions, not just Advent of Code!

 ## ⭐️ [Sphere of Influence](http://sphere-of-influence.github.io) is still mapping Soviet Culture!
 Though there's been no recent code changes, the map is still self updating & curating the history and civilian life of the USSR.
 Meanwhile the [Northpole Beta](https://sphere-of-influence.github.io/#!/northpole) ❄️ showcases just how dynamic the platform can be.